 - A large fire swept through this area in 2020.
 Check with Cape Nature to see if the reserve has reopened.

 - The entrance gate hours are 08:00 to 18:00.
 Office closes 16:00.

 - Getting to the start involves driving on a slightly rough dirt road.
 One time we got a puncture.
 Drive carefully.

 - Sunhat, sunscreen and water are advised in sunny weather.

 - It can be cold in winter with snow dusting the high mountains.

 - Why not also try a shorter hike in the small Assegaaibosch Nature Reserve just next door?

-The hike is signed from the road, just around the corner of the bend.
-The trail is well marked and clear all the way around.
+The Panorama Hiking Trail is signed from the road, just around the corner of the bend.
+The route is well-marked and clear all the way around.